 The Sunset Fire®-Trios are compositions of several combinations of Sunset Girls varieties.
 They convince the market with their intensive bright colours in one pot and their long shelf life well into next spring.
 The colour spectrum of their foliage ranges from Yellow, Orange, Red and Copper to a bright Green and even a shiny Silver and a Black hue.

 Fluffy® - The Velvet Heather builds a new concept.
-The variety ‘Zilly’, introduced 2017, receives a new name and marketing concept.
 The name Fluffy® - The Velvet Heather shall emphasize the unique characteristics of this variety and associate to the value of building comfy ambience at home.
 Fluffy® is very robust with long shelf-life indoors as well as outdoors.

 The goal of the brand relaunch of our Gardengirls® is to manifest the values of our comprehensive assortment with the new and existing brands in the market.
 In autumn of 2020 we commissioned new, modern lifestyle pictures, which we present in our promotional material and at this website.
 The rather emotional mode of expression of those photos shows examples of usage of heather plants as attractive decoration elements.
 Additionally, we restructured the section “Ideas for heather enthusiasts”.
 Here you will find now versatile, attractive, and exceptional ideas how to set the scene for heathers.